joeldom/14-redesign/README.md

 #14-Redesign
 ###2014 Site Redesign

 This version was intended to be a full redesign build out using **Bootstrap** instead of **Foundation**.
-Some of the ideas goin in where to include features such as: compiling, versioning, all in a responisve framework with dynamic content.
+Some of the ideas going in where to include features such as: compiling, versioning, all in a responisve framework with dynamic content.

 My site itself has always been the primary showcase of work along with the projects contained within.
 It is meant to show the culmination of knowledge & trends I have been using in client projects and felt to pluck out and exemplify my work.